 The Community Food Assistance Network provides essential meals, shelter, nutrition outreach, counselling and connection to many other services.

-Food Assistance Recipient
+The Community Food Assistance Network

-Executive Director, The Food Bank of Waterloo Region
+CEO, The Food Bank of Waterloo Region

 Through community partnerships, we obtain and distribute emergency food from our neighbours for our neighbours.